dkerr64/homebridge-yolink/README.md

 YoLink water valve controllers report as a "manipulator" device, the plugin registers this as a HomeKit generic valve.
 HomeKit has the concept of both open/close and in use where in use means that fluid is actually flowing through the device.
 Presumably this allows for a valve to be open, but no fluid to flow.
 YoLink only reports open/close and so the plugin uses this state for both valve position and in use (fluid flowing).
 Normal status reporting occurs every 4 hours.
 If you want to check on device status more frequently then set *refreshAfter* to desired interval.

+### Door Sensor

+The YoLink door sensor is implemented as a HomeKit contact sensor which can then be used to trigger an action on contact open or contact closed.

+### FlexFob Remote

+The YoLink FlexFob four-button smart remote is setup as a HomeKit stateless programmable switch.
+In Homebridge it is represented with multiple service tiles that all combine into the one accessory on Apple Home.
+Each button can be programmed to trigger up to three actions in HomeKit beased on a single press, a double press or a long press.

+Double press is not supported directly by the YoLink FlexFob but is generated when two button presses are received within a set timeout.
+This can be set in the plugin configuration with the *doublePress* setting which should be a value in milliseconds.
+The default is 800ms.
+You can experiment to find the ideal setting for yourself by looking at the Homebridge logs as you press the button... the time between each press is logged.
+If set to zero then the plugin will never generate a double-press event but will send two single-press events instead.

+Simultaneously pressing more than one button will generate a long press signal for each button pressed

+### Siren (experimental)

+A YoLink siren has been implemented as a switch which can be turned on or off in Homebridge/HomeKit

+### Switch (experimental)

+A Switch device is implemented to support adding YoLink siren.
+It has not been tested with any YoLink switch hardware.

 ## License

 (c) Copyright 2022 David A. Kerr